arielfayol37/Lattice_paths/README.md

 lp_utils.py is a module for useful utilities in the program. drawing_paths.py is used for visualization.

+#Sample Run:
+Open run.py and run the file.
+In order to attempt for example to find 7 paths for a 4 by 3 lattice with k = 3, that is that they share at most (k-1) edges, you can execute the line "search(size = 1000, target = 7, m = 4, n = 3, k = 3, visualize = True)" to initiate a search with a population size of 1000.
+It will take less than 3 seconds to find the solution, then display it on your screen.
+I bet you won't be ablleto find 7 paths that share at most 2 edges if you tried yourself.
+You could also run "parallel_search(target = 7, m = 4, n = 3, k = 3)" which will instead run multiple searches in parallel to maximize the probability of finding the solution.

 # Definitions

 **The coordinates of corners of a lattice:**